PeterRibs/house_price_model/README.md

 # House price model

-IM PROGRESS...

 Using real data from Boston House Prices Dataset (More detal in `https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html`).
-Each question was answered using a separate file and independent of the other questions.
-The file name will be after the questions asked.
-The graphs and tables produced in order to answer the questions are in the 'Graphs' folder or 'https://peterribs.github.io/house_price_model/'.
+The question was answered using separate files.
+The graphs produced in order to answer the question are in the 'Graphs' folder or 'https://peterribs.github.io/house_price_model/'.
 The names of the figures are as 'FIG_'+'name of the file that gave origin'.

+There are 14 attributes in each case of the dataset.
+They are:
+- CRIM - per capita crime rate by town
+- ZN - proportion of residential land zoned for lots over 25,000 sq.ft.
+- INDUS - proportion of non-retail business acres per town.
+- CHAS - Charles River dummy variable (1 if tract bounds river; 0 otherwise)
+- NOX - nitric oxides concentration (parts per 10 million)
+- RM - average number of rooms per dwelling
+- AGE - proportion of owner-occupied units built prior to 1940
+- DIS - weighted distances to five Boston employment centres
+- RAD - index of accessibility to radial highways
+- TAX - full-value property-tax rate per $10,000
+- PTRATIO - pupil-teacher ratio by town
+- B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
+- LSTAT - % lower status of the population
+- MEDV - Median value of owner-occupied homes in $1000's

-## Questions:
+## Question:

+Is it possible to predict the value of the property from the number of rooms?

 ## Technologies used: